-The outcome of these offerings is dependent on a number of factors outside of the Company's control.
+The outcome of new offerings is dependent on a number of factors outside of the Company's control.
 The nature of the biotechnology sector and current financial equity market conditions make the success of any future financing ventures uncertain.

-There is no assurance the ATM financing or any new financings will be successful.
-This uncertainty casts significant doubt upon the Company's ability to continue as a going concern and, accordingly, the appropriateness of the use of accounting principles applicable to a going concern. (see note 2 -"Going Concern" to the unaudited interim condensed consolidated financial statements for the second quarter ended June 30, 2016, as well as "Risk Factors" in this MD&A).
+There is no assurance any new financings will be successful.
+This uncertainty casts significant doubt upon the Company's ability to continue as a going concern and, accordingly, the appropriateness of the use of accounting principles applicable to a going concern. (see note 2 -"Going Concern" to the unaudited interim condensed consolidated financial statements for the third quarter ended September 30, 2016, as well as "Risk Factors" in this MD&A).